GoogleCloudPlatform/click-to-deploy/k8s/nginx/README.md

 NGINX is a multi-purpose software that delivers not only the functionality of web server but also reverse proxy, load balancer, HTTP cache and mail proxy.

-The application is designed to be easy starting point for servicing web content using NGINX web server.
+This specific application is designed to use NGINX for serving web content.

 Initial configuration of application serves some default, exemplary content.
 This application exposes two endpoints: HTTP on port 80 and HTTPS on port 443.